 I know that we often use blue-chip stocks to show the advantage of time in the stock market, but it is seldom discussed that those blue-chip stocks were also once growth stocks.

-If we will go back in time and take a look at the PLDT share price back in 2014, it was on an all-time high at P3,300+/share.
+If we go back in time and take a look at the PLDT share price back in 2014, it was at an all-time high at P3,300+/share.

 But now, it is just barely ranging from below P1,000 to P1,500.

 Though it is possible for PLDT to return to its all-time high, you will suffer the opportunity cost for not shifting to a better-performing stock.

 Your trading psychology may also be battered due to a long time of holding a losing position.

 I have a demanding job, so I don’t have time to monitor the market.
 What should I do?

 Position trading is one way to maximize stock potential even if you’re busy with your day job.
 You just need to buy when certain market conditions are met.
 If not, just save your money until you can start buying again.

 2. If you’re using COL or other brokers, you may want to consider their recommendations.

 COL and other stock brokerage firms usually release a list of stock recommendations.
 If you don’t have the time to analyze the stock market, you may want to try it.

 Instead of buying stocks for capital appreciation, you may want to choose dividend stocks instead.